AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/starTransactionDirectionOutgoing$Input.md

 Version of [starTransactionDirectionOutgoing](starTransactionDirectionOutgoing.md) for method parameters.

-The transaction is outgoing and decreases the number of owned Telegram stars
+The transaction is outgoing and decreases the number of owned Telegram Stars

 ## Type declaration